ericandrewlewis/WP_Query_Multisite/README.md

 # WordPress Query Multisite

-This is a custom version of [WP_Query_Multisite](https://github.com/ericandrewlewis/WP_Query_Multisite), by [ericandrewlewis](https://github.com/ericandrewlewis), to support multisite queries without changing the class declaration expression.
-Just by entering the custom query var **multisite => 1** on your query args your query is now global.
+This is a custom version of [WP_Query_Multisite](https://github.com/ericandrewlewis/WP_Query_Multisite), by [ericandrewlewis](https://github.com/ericandrewlewis), to support multisite post queries but without changing the class declaration, we will use the good ol' **WP_Query**.
+Just by entering the custom query var **multisite => 1** on your query args and your query is now global.

 -----------------